angular/angular/adev/src/content/guide/testing/components-scenarios.md

 If you neglect to declare them, the Angular compiler won't recognize the `<app-banner>`, `<app-welcome>`, and `<router-outlet>` tags in the `AppComponent` template and will throw an error.

 If you declare the real components, you'll also have to declare *their* nested components and provide for *all* services injected in *any* component in the tree.

-That's too much effort just to answer a few simple questions about links.

 This section describes two techniques for minimizing the setup.
 Use them, alone or in combination, to stay focused on testing the primary component.